 Take 2 of Assignment 1’s characters and refine the design through body expression/poses.
 Must have at least 6 poses per character.

 Moderately detailed sketches.

-Sci-Fi or Fantasy
+Sci-Fi and Fantasy

 Students must design three characters for a sci-fi or fantasy series based on prompt.
 One male, hero or villain.
 One female hero or villain.
 One male or female child.
 Characters must